-Netherlands' Huge Flower Sector Wilts As Coronavirus Hurts Business
+The Netherlands' Huge Flower Sector Wilts As Coronavirus Hurts Business

 Spring is usually the busiest time of year at the Aalsmeer Flower Auction in the Netherlands, the world's blossom trade capital.